MyAGV Plus API User Guide

 print("Set communication mode to Socket successfully.")

-The Socket mode allows you to control the AGV with zero latency from any computer connected to the same LAN, perfectly supporting secondary development.
+Socket mode allows controlling the AGV with zero latency from any PC connected to the same LAN.

-Step 1: Start the network daemon on the robot's mainboard (Jetson Nano/Raspberry Pi) Open the terminal and run:
+Step 1: Start the network daemon process on the AGV board (Jetson Nano / Raspberry Pi) Open a terminal on the AGV and run:

-python3 -m pymycobot.myagvplussocket_server # or run a specific agv_socket_server.py
+python3 -m pymycobot.myagvplussocket_server # or run specific agv_socket_server.py

-(Note: While this program is running, the background will automatically detect the communication state and take over port 9000 of the physical serial port.)
+(Note: While the daemon is running, it automatically detects the communication state and manages port 9000.)

 agv_plus.set_communication_state(1)